- Walking by Hidden Crosses in the Churches of Ephesus

 Ashurov, Barakatullo.
 (2013) Tarsākyā: an analysis of Sogdian Christianity based on

 archaeological, numismatic, epigraphic and textual sources.
 Ph.D.
 Thesis.
 SOAS, University of London http://eprints.soas.ac.uk/18057.
-(Without a doubt a worthy read, presenting many objects which explore the multiple levels of objects which declare Christianity’s influence in Central Asia.)
+(Without a doubt a worthy read, presenting many objects which explore the multiple objects that reveal Christianity’s influence in Central Asia.)

 Dickens, Mark.
 Echoes of a Forgotten Presence: Reconstructing the History of the Church of the East in Central Asia (2020).
 (Anything written by this author is full of scholarly proof.)